amerello/Theia/docs/source/features.rst

 Features
 ========

 Feature detection and description is a major area of focus in Computer Vision.
 While SIFT remains the gold standard because of its robustness and matching performance, many other detectors and descriptors are used and often have other competitive advantages.
 Theia presents friendly classes for feature detection and decription such that the interface is always the same regardless of the methods used.
-Note that all keypoint and descriptor extraction methods we perform automatic conversion to grayscal images if necessary.
+Note that all keypoint and descriptor extraction methods we perform automatic conversion to grayscale images if necessary.

+..
+NOTE:: The keypoint detection and descriptor extraction methods here are generally not thread-safe.
+Use with caution when multi-threading.

 Keypoints
 =========